teleprint-me/archive/README.md

 -   `--form1099`: The directory containing the Form-1099 CSV files.
 -   `--year YEAR`: The year for the range of transactions (YYYY).
 -   `--label`: A label to append to the output file name.

+For a complete list of options, run `python link_f8949.py --help`.

 #### Example